Update: Accepting NOW orders for second home Paradise

 And so, since the emergence of agriculture people instead got used to building their home right there where they meant to settle down.

-Modular constructed residential homes sometimes encounter certain preconceived notions, all the more when using containers as structural base.
+Modular constructed residential homes sometimes encounter certain preconceived notions, all the more when using steel containers as structural base.
 Thus it may help to clarify the facts only:

 The speed of construction, flexibility, and lower price may convince many of the 67% homebuyers that otherwise opt for a flat rather than their own detached house3 - which most of them clearly would prefer, you bet.